-Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$5,030
+You stay in the Initial Coverage Stage until your total out-of-pocket costs reach \$8,000.
+You then move on to the Catastrophic Coverage Stage.

 You stay in the Initial Coverage Stage until the total amount for the prescription drugs you have filled reaches the \$5,030 limit for the Initial Coverage Stage.